CaptnBlubber/Polybar-kwm/README.md

 ## Questions?

-If you find a bug or have any questions about Polybar Kwm,  [submit an issue](https://github.com/CaptnBlubber/Polybar-kwm/issues/new).
+If you find a bug or have any questions about Polybar-kwm,  [submit an issue](https://github.com/CaptnBlubber/Polybar-kwm/issues/new).

 ## Screenshots